mathdio/inventory-report-project/README.md

 A set of report generator as solutions to handle inventory data, developed as a [Trybe](https://www.betrybe.com) Project.

 ## 💻 About this project
-Some files in this application were provided by [Trybe](https://www.betrybe.com), as the mock files for tests, for example.
+Some files in this application were provided by [Trybe](https://www.betrybe.com).

 ## 🏁 Getting started
 ### 🐍 Installing Python 3